maldonmeehan/employee-tracker-many-to-many/README.md

 ## Support and contact details

-If you have any questions please feel free to contact Lauren and Maldon on github
+If you have any questions please feel free to contact Maldon and Molly on github

 ## Technologies Used